kiwiproject/dropwizard-consul/README.md

 ---

 🥝 _We have now transitioned dropwizard-consul from smoketurner to kiwiproject.
-It is released to Maven Central._ 🥝
+It is released to Maven Central.
+See the [releases](https://github.com/kiwiproject/dropwizard-consul/releases) for more information._ 🥝

 ---